 How do you know if you have a brand?

 Chances are, you do.
 Every community and every home builder has a brand – it’s all about uncovering it and sharing it with your target market in a compelling way.

 Just as each person has their own distinct traits and quirks, so does each real estate brand.
 Whether they realize it or not, each company has unique perspectives, values, visions and assets.
 It’s important to think back to why the company was created and how it was intended to provide new value to homebuyers.
-The power of real estate branding is revealed in how conscious or unconscious developers and builders are about nurturing, growing, and protecting their unique assets and associations.
+The power of real estate branding is revealed in how conscious or unconscious developers and builders are about nurturing, growing and protecting their unique value proposition.

 How will real estate branding help?

 Branding makes things easier and more efficient.
 Exceptional real estate branding persuasively communicates the benefits of buying with your brand to homebuyers which leads to stronger sales performance.
-This is because a well-understood and consistently communicated brand simplifies the hard problems in real estate buying: choices, saving time, and saving money.
+This is because a well-understood and consistently communicated brand simplifies the hard problems of real estate buying – choices, saving time and saving money.

 Externally, by consistently communicating what the brand is, good branding reduces marketing costs and increases return on sales and marketing investments.